-Financial Reporting Consultant salaries in Nigeria are on the rise in the year 2023 based on recent submitted salaries and reports.
-As displayed in the chart, salaries in 2022 are 2% higher than those of 2021.
+Salaries for individuals working as Financial Reporting Consultant in Nigeria are on the rise in the year 2023 based on recently submitted salaries and reports.
 The trend suggests a slow yet continuous increase in pay in 2024 and future years.
-These numbers may vary from industry to another.
+These numbers may vary from one industry to another.

 |Job Title||Average Salary|